moderndive/moderndive/vignettes/paper.md

 \caption{Interaction (left) and parallel slopes (right) models.}\label{fig:interaction-and-parallel-slopes-model-1}
 \end{figure}

-Students might be wonder "Why would you use the parallel slopes model on the right when the data clearly form an "X" pattern as seen in the interaction model on the right?"
-This is an excellent opportunity to gently introduce the notion of *model selection* and *Occam's Razor*.
-That an interaction model should only be used over a parallel slopes model **if the additional complexity of the interaction model is warranted**.
+Students might be wondering "Why would you use the parallel slopes model on the right when the data clearly form an "X" pattern as seen in the interaction model on the right?"
+This is an excellent opportunity to gently introduce the notion of *model selection* and *Occam's Razor*:  an interaction model should only be used over a parallel slopes model **if the additional complexity of the interaction model is warranted**.
 Here, we define model "complexity/simplicity" in terms of the number of parameters in the corresponding regression tables:

 ```r